Terrifier 2: Plot

-After being resurrected by an unknown entity following the Miles County Massacre, (Note: As depicted in Terrifier (2016).)
-Art the Clown brutally murders the coroner examining his body and goes to the laundromat to clean his blood-soaked suit, where he encounters the Little Pale Girl—a mysterious entity in similar clown attire.
+In a morgue, Art the Clown resurrects and brutally murders the coroner examining his body (Note: As depicted in Terrifier (2016).) before going to the laundromat to clean his blood-soaked suit where he encounters the Little Pale Girl—a mysterious entity in similar clown attire.

 One year later, teenager Sienna Shaw is preparing her Halloween costume: a Valkyrie character designed by her recently deceased father.
 Her younger brother Jonathan has become fixated with Art since discovering art of him in their father's sketchbook.
 That night, Sienna has a nightmare about a commercial for "The Clown Cafe" in which Art appears.
-He kills various Clown Cafe patrons as Sienna tries to pull a sword from a box of cereal.
-She wakes from the dream in her bedroom, where a fire is burning the dresser the sword is resting on, but the sword is unscathed.
+He kills various Clown Cafe patrons as Sienna pulls a sword from a box of cereal.
+She wakes from the dream and finds her dresser on fire, but the sword resting on it is unscathed.

-That day, Jonathan sees Art and the Little Pale Girl at school playing with a dead opossum and is blamed when his principal discovers the carcass.
-Sienna has a panic attack when her friends Allie and Brooke discuss Victoria Heyes's mutilation of talk show host Monica Brown.
-Sienna and Allie go to the costume shop, where they encounter Art.
-Art kills the shop vendor before arriving at Allie's home trick or treating.
-Allie ridicules him because she thinks he’s too old to go trick or treating.
-Art later breaks into Allie's home and brutally maims her, keeping her flayed body alive long enough to traumatize her mother, whom he later kills.
+Later that day, Jonathan sees Art and the Little Pale Girl at school playing with a dead opossum and is blamed when his principal discovers the carcass.
+Sienna goes to a costume shop where Art antagonizes her.
+Art kills the shop clerk when she leaves and arrives at Allie's home pretending to trick or treat.
+He later breaks into her house and brutally maims her before killing her mother.